 All courses at Meridian are conducted in English.
 Students whose native language is not English are required to submit the results from the Test of English as a Foreign Language (TOEFL).

-For admission, students are required to receive a total score of at least 550 paper-based or 213 computer-based.
+For admission, students are required to receive a total score of at least 550 paper-based, 213 computer-based, or 79 internet-based.

 Financial aid is available from a variety of sources.
 Meridian encourages international students to research scholarships, grants, and loan options based on their specific circumstances and needs.